cadauxe/pluto-tuto/data_type/readme.md

 pip install -r requirements.txt
 ```

-Then you can simply use `jupyter notebook xxx.ipynb` to run the corresponding noteboook.
+Then you can simply use `jupyter notebook xxx.ipynb` to run the corresponding notebook.